RazorX/Sun_Steel_Color_Palette_for_Python_Wing_IDE/README.md

 About
 ==========================
 Sun Steel is a custom color scheme designed for the Python Wing IDE.
-The scheme is the color approximation of a #FFFC6F Tetrad with high contrast.
+The scheme is the color approximation of a #FFFC6F Triad with high contrast.

 Author: RazorX aka Daniel Hill